Grand Forks City Hall

 It was designed by Grand Forks architect John W. Ross and was built by Northern Construction & Engineering.

 In a 1981 survey of Downtown Grand Forks historical resources, it was stated this building "is pure Beaux Arts.
-Rather small in scale and only two storys over a raised basement, the City Hall is faced with ashlar and was similar in mass, style, and materials to the recently razed Carnegie Library which was located nearby."
+Rather small in scale and only two storeys over a raised basement, the City Hall is faced with ashlar and was similar in mass, style, and materials to the recently razed Carnegie Library which was located nearby."

 The listing was for an area of less than one acre with just the one building.